Single Euro Payments Area (SEPA)

 • SEPA project team, founded under the auspices of the Romanian Banking Association, with a structure similar to that of the European Payments Council, responsible for the roll-out of SEPA project at national level and, most notably, for drafting the SEPA National Implementation and Migration Plan.

-The NBR should act as a catalyst for private sector activities in the field of low-value payment systems and therefore support the implementation of SEPA in Romania by participating as an observer in the activities of SEPA Commission and SEPA National Committee.
+NBR acting as a catalyst for private sector activities in the field of retail payment systems support the implementation of SEPA in Romania by participating as an observer in activities performed by SEPA Commission and SEPA National Committee.

 • to guide and foster the expectations of Romanian stakeholders regarding SEPA;